-Community service is a required part of the first-year curriculum at Drexel University College of Medicine.
+Service learning is a required part of the curriculum at Drexel University College of Medicine.
 In addition, there are many opportunities to participate in clinical and non-clinical community service extracurricular activities.

 Drexel University College of Medicine has an established Office of Community Engagement (OCE), whose mission is to integrate meaningful community service and reflective learning to prepare medical students to address socioeconomic determinants of disease and become community-responsive physicians.
 This office is fully dedicated to providing required, service-learning curricula for all students, and also to supporting the hundreds of students who further engage with community and social needs beyond academic requirements.

 The Office of Community Engagement is administered under the shared directorship of a physician faculty member and a social worker, and involves the participation of many faculty members throughout the institution, as well as preceptors from community sites.
 We are proud of the variety, scope and quality of OCE programming that includes:

 - Phase 1 required course, the Health Advocacy Practicum which focuses on the social determinants of health and community based medicine)

 - Community health electives for fourth-year medical students